immasei/Python-Pandas-Analysis-of-nsw-economy-under-covid/README.md

-# An Analysis of NSW economy under Covid
+# An analysis of NSW economy under covid

 ## Question
 How covid impact the economy in Australia, especially in NSW?